Ficool

 "Huh…?"

-For a moment, everything felt distant the officers, the doorway, even the morning light spilling across the floor.
-It was as if the world had taken a step back, leaving him behind.
+For a second, everything went distant the officers, the doorway, the morning light cutting across the floor.
+Like the world stepped back and forgot to take him with it.

 "…what did you just say?"

-Officer Nakamura shifted slightly, his expression tightening.
+Officer Nakamura shifted.
+You could see the pity on his face.
 "We understand this is sudden.
-We just need you to.."
+We just need you to...."

 "No."